menu

 Occupations and Workforce

-Ree Heights is a blue-collar town, with 62.96% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Ree Heights, you'll notice that it is more blue-collar than most other communities in America.
+62.96% of Ree Heights’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Ree Heights is a town of farmers, fishers, or foresters, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Ree Heights who work in farm management occupations (44.44%), sales jobs (14.81%), and maintenance occupations (7.41%).

 In addition, many people in Ree Heights have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.